-The first main action, led by the University of Oxford, will generate recommendations for producing policy briefs.
-We will extensively use a Delphi methodology throughout its tasks to assess policy makers’ attitudes and arrive at a general consensus based on their understanding of needs in light of the input about the findings from the first work packages of the project.
-The recommendations will be further discussed with the RRI community through interviews and research and education institutions representatives in the dissemination activities.
-The second main action, led by Kaunas University of Technology, concerns the analysis of the RRI frameworks and aims to revise the MoRRI indicators.
+The first main action, led by the University of Oxford, generated recommendations for producing policy briefs.
+We extensively used a Delphi methodology throughout its tasks to assess policy makers’ attitudes and arrived at a general consensus based on their understanding of needs in light of the input about the findings from the first work packages of the project.
+The recommendations have been further discussed with the RRI community through interviews and research and education institutions representatives in the dissemination activities.
+The second main action, led by Kaunas University of Technology, concerned the analysis of the RRI frameworks and aims to revise the MoRRI indicators.

 This policy brief draws on the first progressive reports elaborated during the first half of the project by WP1, WP2 and WP3.
 They inform about the preliminary approach to address the alignment of science teaching/learning in formal contexts, the exploration of new languages, narratives and arts and the futurisation of science education.